KTH-Cyber-Security-Lab/NSE-lab-documentation/docs/pages/thesis_guidelines/thesis_report.md

 Summarize all the identified attack vectors in your [threat traceability matrix](threat_traceability_matrix.html).

 ## Discussion
 Summarize the reliability, validity, and generalizability of your findings.
+How secure is the tested device, all things considered?
 How much can the reader trust your results?
 To what extent were you able to answer your research question?

 ## Conclusions
 How secure is the system?